 What happens during a sweat test?

 The sweat test measures the amount of salt in the sweat.
 No needles are used and the test will not hurt your baby.
-In the first part of the test, a special chemical with no color and no odor that is known to cause sweating will be put on a small area on both of your baby's arms.
+In the first part of the test, a chemical that causes sweating will be placed on a small area on both of your baby's arms.
 A weak electrical current is then passed through the skin by attaching small electrodes to the arm with an armband.
 This causes a tingling feeling much like when your arm is "asleep."
-Paper pads are used to collect the sweat.
+A sweat collector containing tiny tubing is placed on the arm to collect the sweat.
 The sweat will then be taken to a lab, where the rest of the test will be completed.

 What will the sweat test tell me?

 Children and adults with cystic fibrosis have an increased amount of sodium and chloride (salt) in their sweat.
-In infants, sweat test results can be normal (meaning your baby does not have cystic fibrosis), borderline (meaning the results of the test may be uncertain), or positive (meaning that your baby has cystic fibrosis).
-For individuals who have cystic fibrosis, the sweat test will be positive from birth.
-Once a test result is positive, it is always positive.
-Sweat test results do not change when a baby has a cold or other illness.
+In infants, sweat chloride results can be normal (meaning your baby does not have cystic fibrosis), intermediate (meaning that your baby could have CRMS: cystic fibrosis-related metabolic syndrome) or elevated sweat chloride (meaning that your baby has cystic fibrosis).

 Preparing for the Sweat Test